flamerecca/yii2-gitbook-cookbook/dependencies.md

 That's what dependency containers are for.

-See [official guide](http://www.yiiframework.com/doc-2.0/guide-concept-di-container.html) for more information about Yii's dependency container.
+See [官方教學](http://www.yiiframework.com/doc-2.0/guide-concept-di-container.html) for more information about Yii's dependency container.